othim/nn_mwpc/README.md

 # Definitions

-- A **coupled** channel in np-scattering is a channel where there are four possible states that can mix.
-E.g. the $^3P_0$ channel is considered uncoupled since it cannot mix with any other L-value.
-For J>0 the the S=3 channel can always have both L=J-1 and L=J+1.
+- A **coupled** channel in np-scattering is a channel where there are four possible states that can mix. e.g. the $^3P_0$ channel is considered uncoupled since it cannot mix with any other L-value.
+For J>0 the S=3 channel can always have both L=J-1 and L=J+1.